 1. We have written and blogged extensively about tariffs and their devastating effect on global trade.
-Since the beginning of 2018 when all 35 OECD (Organisation for Economic Co-Operation and Development) countries showed positive Leading Economic Indicators (LEI’s), positive GDP growth and thriving trade, outside the U.S. all three have now taken a precarious downward turn.
+At the beginning of 2018 when 98% of all OECD (Organisation for Economic Co-Operation and Development) countries, and the 70 satellite countries, showed positive Leading Economic Indicators (LEI’s), positive GDP growth and thriving trade, at the end of 2018, this number fell to 68%, and the trend, outside the U.S., is decidedly down.
 Put simply, the trade war has devastated most emerging and developed economies and many are seeing their manufacturing, trade and GDP growth rates all decline.
 Since ~48% of the sales and ~25% of the profits of the S&P 500® Index are from overseas, this does not bode well for the S&P 500’s results going forward.

 Source: S&P Dow Jones Indices

 Source: Bureau of Economic Analysis; Goldman Sachs Global Investment Research